Cappahccino/SB-MCP/README.md

 3. Log in to npm: `npm login`
 4. Publish: `npm publish`

+## Architecture

+This MCP server is built using the [Model Context Protocol TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk), which provides a standardized interface for connecting AI assistants like Claude to external tools and data.

+The server uses a stdio transport to communicate with Claude Desktop, meaning it receives requests on stdin and sends responses on stdout, following the MCP JSON-RPC protocol.

 ## Version History

 - 1.0.0: Initial release
-- 1.0.1: Added automatic port selection to fix EADDRINUSE errors
+- 1.0.1: Added automatic port selection
-- 1.0.2: Fixed MCP protocol compatibility issues by directing logs to stderr
+- 1.0.2: Fixed protocol compatibility issues
-- 1.0.3: Implemented proper JSON-RPC support for full MCP protocol compliance
+- 1.0.3: Added JSON-RPC support
+- 1.1.0: Complete rewrite using official MCP SDK

 ## License